mohamed-arradi/AirpodsBattery-Monitor-For-Mac/README.md

 ### IMPORTANT INFORMATION ###

-## Monterey Support has been added ONLY for Airpods Pro All Gens and Airpods Classic ##
+## Monterey Support has been added ONLY for Airpods Pro and Airpods Classic ##
 ### Monterey support per default all 3rd Party Bluetooth headsets. ###
 **Transparency Mode has been unfortunately disactivated for Monterey users util this feature can be fixed**